Fractal structure of multipartite entanglement in monitored quantum circuits: Summary and Outlook

-\textbf{\textit{Summary and Outlook --- }} Given that monitored circuits exhibit entanglement phase transitions, it is natural to ask about the resulting structure of multipartite entanglement.
+Given that monitored circuits exhibit entanglement phase transitions, it is natural to ask about the resulting structure of multipartite entanglement.
 In this work, we use the method developed in~\cite{entstructures} to calculate the entanglement depth of the ensemble of states generated by random Clifford circuits where random two-qubit unitary gates are interspersed with single qubit projective measurements with probability $p$.

 We find that significant multipartite entanglement survives even within the area law phase.
 Across both the volume and area law phases, we find that the entanglement depth scales as a power law with system size, demonstrating that long-range entanglement and multipartite entanglement are more robust to measurements than bipartite entanglement entropy.
-We also analyze the fractal dimension of the largest cluster of entangled qubits as a function of $p$ using a box counting method and find that it is well described as a fractal with a fractal dimension between $0$ and $1$.
-The fractal dimension coincides with the entanglement depth scaling exponent in both the volume law and area law phase away from the critical point.
-At the critical point, the depth exponent that we extract is somewhat higher than the fractal dimension.
+Furthermore, the largest entangled qubit cluster exhibits an approximate fractal geometry, with a fractal dimension that coincides with the entanglement depth exponent away from the critical point.
+This reflects the competition between unitary-driven cluster growth and measurement-induced fragmentation, producing hierarchical, self-similar structures reminiscent of classical coagulation–fragmentation models.

-Multipartite entanglement measures offer a fresh perspective to analyze the properties of states produced in random quantum circuits.
-They are able to better reveal the presence of long-range entanglement structures which are invisible to other measures such as bipartite entanglement entropy and mutual information.
-Entanglement depth is one such multipartite entanglement metric.
-Unlike other metrics, such as Quantum Fisher information, it is operator-independent.
-Using the techniques in \cite{entstructures}, the entanglement depth can be efficiently extracted for many classes of stabilizer states.
-It would be interesting to explore other random circuit models exhibiting quantum criticality using this multipartite entanglement perspective and analyze analogous structures within non-stabilizer states.
+This geometric perspective on multipartite entanglement provides a complementary lens for analyzing quantum correlations in monitored dynamics, beyond traditional bipartite diagnostics such as entanglement entropy or mutual information.
+It highlights how complex, scale-invariant structures can emerge naturally in noisy quantum systems, with potential relevance for understanding quantum correlations in hybrid quantum circuits, noisy quantum devices, and open quantum systems.
+Extending this multipartite entanglement approach to higher-dimensional circuits and non-stabilizer states represents a promising avenue for future exploration.